ANightDazingZoroark/Compatibilizer/README.md

 # Compatibilizer
 A compatibilizer for Prehistoric Rift and Borgy's Mobs.
+This addon will be updated after either one of the two addons gets updated if necessary.
 The following interactions can happen when this addon is installed.

 * Triceratops' rivalry buff can be triggered by Bakunawas
 * Saurophaganaxes will eat Headcrabs (& their variants), Headcrab Zombies (& their variants), Manananggals, and Sigbins, and eating them will affect if they will use their light blast attack